deep-security/smartcheck-helm/README.md

 ### Getting an activation code

+If you enrolled your Deep Security Smart Check installation with a valid Cloud One Container Security API key, you do not need an activation code.
+You can use Deep Security Smart Check without limitation.

-We recommend that you register for a 30-day trial license [code](https://go2.trendmicro.com/geoip/trial-168).
+Otherwise, we recommend that you register for a 30-day trial license [code](https://go2.trendmicro.com/geoip/trial-168).
 Deep Security Smart Check will operate without an activation code; however, malware pattern updates will not be available and you will see a warning message in the administration console.

 [Contact us](https://resources.trendmicro.com/Hybrid-Cloud-Security-Contact-Us.html) for full product licensing and pricing details.